What Are the Benefits of Pre-Workouts and Are They Safe?

 Beta Alanine is a non essential amino acid that has the potential to aid to carnitine synthesis.
 Carnitine is one of the primary muscle buffering substances available for skeletal muscle.
 Muscle buffering is the shuttling out of hydrogen ions in the blood stream so the PH remains stable.
 This keep away that "burn feeling" from onsetting as fast as it normally would and, in theory, can increase your anaerobic output in a workout.

 Some studies have shown a dose of 4 to 6g of beta alanine daily over a 28 day period can increase carnosine levels.
-Beta alanine has been shown to increase lean body mass, increase number of repetitions you can complete in a workout, increase training volume.
-Taking too high a dose of Beta Alanine can result in paratheisa, a itchy or tingling feeling on the skin.
-Otherwise, there are no known negative side effects.
+Beta alanine has been shown to increase lean body mass, increase the number of repetitions you can complete in a workout, and increase training volume.
+Taking too high a dose of Beta Alanine can result in paresthesia, an itchy or tingling feeling on the skin.
+Otherwise, there are no known negative pre workout side effects.
+Caffeine is likely the most prevalent ingredient in pre workout supplements.
+This naturally derived ergogenic aid works to spare carbohydrate use in the body and works to block adenosine receptors and the substrates of ATP production.
+This blocks the things that make us feel tired.
+This is also why you can get a caffeinated crash because those substrates don't go anywhere.

 Caffeine